Sandbox-Hackathon/hackathon-template/README.md

 [Icons8](https://icons8.com/icons): Tons of icons for free.
 Has paid option.\
 [Feather](https://feathericons.com/): SVG icons.\
 [Bootstrap](https://icons.getbootstrap.com/): Icon library with a ton of different export options.

+## CodeSandbox
+[CodeSandbox](https://codesandbox.io/): To get it working, put npm i next in the startup commands.